 No matter what package it comes in, light sensitivity is no picnic.
-Photophobia could be a chronic medical condition, or it may be more acute due to a recent surgery, infection or other eye problem.
-What could make the eye pain, headaches, watery eyes, and inconvenience even worse is when it comes on unexpectedly.
+Light sensitivity could be a chronic medical condition, or it may be more acute due to a recent surgery, infection or other eye problem.
+What could make the discomfort headaches, watery eyes, and inconvenience even worse is when it comes on unexpectedly.

 If you don’t know the cause, sudden light sensitivity could also be scary.
 This article will explain what might be causing your sudden light sensitivity, how it can be treated, and some effective methods for prevention.
 But whatever you learn here, it’s important to see your eye doctor to get to the bottom of it, as it could be a symptom of something more serious.